ttingho/Self_Introduction/README.md

-# 📣  SELF-INTRODUCTION of ttingho
+# :loudspeaker: SELF-INTRODUCTION of ttingho

 > The project was created for the development of portfolio sites and web front-end study.